Leysin: Education

 In Leysin about 658 or (21.9%) of the population have completed non-mandatory upper secondary education, and 365 or (12.2%) have completed additional higher education (either university or a Fachhochschule).
 Of the 365 who completed tertiary schooling, 27.9% were Swiss men, 18.4% were Swiss women, 28.2% were non-Swiss men and 25.5% were non-Swiss women.

 In the 2009/2010 school year there were a total of 317 students in the Leysin school district.
 In the Vaud cantonal school system, two years of non-obligatory pre-school are provided by the political districts.
 During the school year, the political district provided pre-school care for a total of 205 children of which 96 children (46.8%) received subsidized pre-school care.
 The canton's primary school program requires students to attend for four years.
 There were 175 students in the municipal primary school program.
 The obligatory lower secondary school program lasts for six years and there were 139 students in those schools.
 There were also 3 students who were home schooled or attended another non-traditional school.

 As of 2000, there were 39 students in Leysin who came from another municipality, while 98 residents attended schools outside the municipality.

 Primary and secondary schools

-Leysin is presently the home to three international schools serving secondary education levels: Leysin American School, Kumon Leysin Academy of Switzerland and Malvern College Switzerland.
+Leysin is presently the home to two international schools serving secondary education levels: Leysin American School and Kumon Leysin Academy of Switzerland.